danielringch/xiamon/docu/plugin/siahost.md

 - Coinprice
 - Revenue in fiat

-The data is taken from the contract list, so some other revenues (e.g. registry) is missing.
+The data is taken from the contract list, so some other revenues (e.g. registry) are missing.
 But these revenues should represent only a small minority of total revenues.

 The [execution interval](../config_basics.md) is set by the key **accounting_interval**.